 U.S. House panel subpoenas U.S. Postal Service chief

-WASHINGTON, Sept 2 (Reuters) - U.S. Postmaster General Louis DeJoy received a subpoena from a congressional panel seeking documents over his decision to implement changes that Democrats said threatened mail deliveries and the 2020 election, the United States Postal Service said.
+WASHINGTON, Sept 2 (Reuters) - U.S. Postmaster General Louis DeJoy received a subpoena from a congressional panel on Wednesday seeking documents connected to his decision to implement changes that Democrats said threatened mail deliveries and the 2020 election.

-A spokeswoman for Maloney confirmed on Wednesday the subpoena had been served.
+A spokeswoman for Maloney confirmed on Wednesday the subpoena had been served and that DeJoy must turn over documents by Sept.
+16.

-A spokesman for the Postal Service said the agency was "surprised and confused by Chairwoman Maloney’s insistence on issuing a subpoena to the Postal Service in the midst of ongoing dialogue with her staff."
+A spokesman for the U.S. Postal Service (USPS) confirmed receipt of the subpoena and said the agency was "surprised and confused by Chairwoman Maloney’s insistence on issuing a subpoena to the Postal Service in the midst of ongoing dialogue with her staff."

+DeJoy, who made changes in mid-July that critics said were significantly delaying deliveries, agreed to suspend operational changes until Election Day on Nov.
+3 but did not reverse all reforms.

+On Monday, the Postal Service conceded performance fell as other parts of the processing network adjusted.
+It said delivery performance had now returned to early July levels.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))